Print

 5 from 3 reviews

-Instant Pot Turmeric Chicken and Rice is healthy comfort food and an easy, flavorful dinner that my whole family loves.
-My kids like the turmeric chicken and rice plain and I like to add garnishes like crispy spiced chickpeas, slivered almonds and fresh cilantro.
+Instant Pot turmeric chicken and brown rice is healthy comfort food and an easy, flavorful dinner that my whole family loves.
+It's kind of like sophisticated Rice-A-Roni!

 Ingredients